pravn27/typescript-tech-doc/docs/course-tutorials/from-colt-steele/readerDoc/1-introduction/1-introduction.md

 ## What is Typescript and its purpose ?

-- Typescript is Javascript with Types
+- **Typescript is Javascript with Types**

-- TypeScript is a language that is built on top of JavaScript with the purpose of helping us avoid the common pitfalls and bugs that arise in JavaScript.
+- TypeScript is a language that is **built on top of JavaScript with the purpose of helping us avoid the common pitfalls and bugs that arise in JavaScript**.
 And it seeks to improve the experience of writing JavaScript.

-- Typescript is superset of Javascript, Meaning that all JavaScript code is considered valid TypeScript.The difference is that TypeScript adds on this type system.
+- **Typescript is superset of Javascript, Meaning that all JavaScript code is considered valid TypeScript**.The difference is that TypeScript adds on this type system.
 It adds in these special checks, these special enhancements to the JavaScript syntax, that make it a much better development experience.
 And hopefully help us avoid bugs.

 - Refer https://github.com/pravn27/typescript-learning-journey/blob/master/courses/from-colt-steele/ref-pdf-notes/TypeScript%2BSlides.pdf